terminalstatic/bitwig-controller-scripts/README.md

 ## Kontrol F1
 **!!This is still work in progress!!**

-Basically just me playing around a little with the F1 and the bitwig api, basically having fun blinking some lights with no serious claim for code quality nor am I doing serious testing on this :) ...
+Basically just me playing around a little with the F1 and the bitwig api, having fun blinking some lights ...

 ### Bitwig Scene Control